HypeDigitaly/hypedigitaly-web-2/projectHistory.md

 # Project History

+## [2025-12-29] UI/UX Fix - RAGus Slideshow Arrow Visibility & Contrast
+- **Enhanced Inline Arrows**: Increased background opacity (60% -> 80%) and border thickness/opacity (1px/10% -> 2px/30%).
+Added `shadow-lg` and hover/active scale animations for better definition and feedback.
+- **Critical Modal Arrow Fix**: Significantly improved visibility of fullscreen modal navigation.
+Changed from nearly invisible `bg-white/10` to robust `bg-black/70` with `backdrop-blur-md`.
+Increased border visibility (20% -> 40%) and added `shadow-xl`.
+- **Improved Icon Clarity**: Added `drop-shadow` to arrow icons within buttons to ensure they remain crisp against complex image backgrounds.
+- **Mobile Responsiveness**: Adjusted arrow sizes for better tap targets on smaller screens and forced 100% opacity on touch devices to ensure they are always discoverable.
+- **Files Modified**: `astro-src/src/components/ui/RagusSlideshow.astro`.

+## [2025-12-29] UI/UX Fix - RAGus Slideshow Close Button & Outside Click
+- **Fixed Image Cloning Regression**: Resolved issue where slides were not being shown in the modal.
+Moving the close button inside the container caused the "empty container" check to fail.
+Updated logic to specifically check for the presence of `.ragus-modal-slide` elements instead of generic children.
+- **Close Button Positioning**: Moved the close button inside the slideshow content box container.
+Positioned it exactly at the top-right corner with a negative offset (`-0.75rem`) to make it visually "pop" on the corner junction, matching the requested styling.
+- **Enhanced Click-Outside-to-Close**: Enabled `pointer-events-auto` on the modal content wrapper and implemented robust click detection.
+Clicking anywhere on the backdrop area (outside the blue slideshow rectangle) now automatically closes the modal.
+- **Improved Layout Robustness**: Set `overflow: visible` on the modal slides container to ensure the corner-positioned close button is not clipped, while maintaining `rounded-2xl` masking on the slides themselves.
+- **Files Modified**: `astro-src/src/components/ui/RagusSlideshow.astro`.

+## [2025-12-29] UI/UX Fix - RAGus Slideshow Centering & Scroll Behavior
+- **Fixed Centering (Move to Body)**: Implemented dynamic Teleport-like behavior by moving the slideshow modal to `document.body` on initialization.
+This resolves the persistent issue where CSS transforms on parent containers (like `animate-on-scroll`) were trapping the `fixed` modal and causing it to be off-center.
+- **Improved Background Interaction**: Removed body scroll lock (`overflow: hidden`) and implemented `pointer-events: none` on the backdrop.
+This allows the background to remain scrollable and "alive" while the modal is open, fulfilling the requirement for a reactive background.
+- **Enhanced Backdrop**: Re-verified `backdrop-blur-lg` and updated the close logic to work with the non-capturing backdrop via event delegation on the modal container.
+- **Standardized Navigation**: Restructured modal navigation elements (arrows and dots) to be consistently centered regardless of the viewport size or parent constraints.
+- **Files Modified**: `astro-src/src/components/ui/RagusSlideshow.astro`.

+## [2025-12-29] UI/UX Fix - RAGus Slideshow Modal Scaling
+- **Fixed Modal Display**: Resolved issue where images in the zoomed/fullscreen state were being cut off or improperly scaled.
+- **Robust Sizing**: Implemented explicit viewport-relative sizing for the modal container and fixed absolute positioning for slides.
+- **Refined Logic**: Cleaned up slide cloning logic to rely on CSS for layout rather than hardcoded inline classes in JavaScript.
+- **Standardization**: Verified that the fix applies site-wide through the unified `RagusSlideshow.astro` component.

+## [2025-12-29] Component Refactoring - Reusable RAGus.ai Slideshow
+- **Extracted RAGus Slideshow**: Refactored duplicated RAGus.ai slideshow logic into a reusable `RagusSlideshow.astro` component in `src/components/ui/`.
+- **Bug Fixes**:
+  - Added missing close (X) button to the fullscreen modal.
+  - Implemented enhanced "click outside to close" logic to prevent modal from closing when clicking on images or navigation.
+  - Standardized behavior across all pages using the component.
+- **Customization**: Added `variant` prop to support both teal (`primary`) and orange color schemes.
+- **Improved Performance**: Used `loading="lazy"` for slideshow images.
+- **Files Modified/Created**:
+  - `astro-src/src/components/ui/RagusSlideshow.astro` (New)
+  - `astro-src/src/components/sections/DataPreparationSection.astro` (Updated to use component)
+  - `astro-src/src/pages/priprava-dat.astro` (Updated to use component)

 ## [2025-12-29] Cookie Consent UI/UX Fix - Alignment & Mobile Responsiveness
 - **Desktop Layout**: Widened the cookie panel (480px default, 540px expanded) and refactored the button row to display all 3 buttons horizontally in a single row using `flex-wrap: nowrap`.
 - **Mobile Expanded Fix**: Added an override to ensure the expanded details panel stays at `width: 100%` on mobile devices, preventing it from overflowing the viewport.